rincolabs/hazor-studio/README.md

 language.
 You can paint and edit by hand, or simply ask the AI to do things like *"increase brightness and add a gaussian blur."*

+## Sponsor

+Hazor Studio is developed independently through Rincolabs.
+If you want to support the project and help keep its development moving forward, you can sponsor my work through GitHub Sponsors: [github.com/sponsors/allanesquina](https://github.com/sponsors/allanesquina).

 ## What it is

 A native, GPU-accelerated image editor built in C++20 on Qt 6, with an OpenGL